ExpressiveMachineryLab/documentation/README.md

-# documentation
+# Project documentation

-Information on lab procedures and where things are
+This repo contains pictures, videos, and documentation on projects that we're working on.